-At Brown, students design their own course of study to reflect their personal interests and goal.
+At Brown, students design their own course of study to reflect their personal interests and goals.
 Our advising structures support students throughout this academic journey.
 Before arriving on campus, every student is assigned two advisors--an academic advisor and a student peer advisor--who help them navigate Brown's open curriculum.
 Students meet with their advisors at key times during each academic year to discuss their academic choices and to plan for subsequent terms.

 First-year students' academic experiences are supported by a residential system that facilitates their transition to campus.
 Students live in communities of 40 to 80 first-year students, along with several peer counselors who offer on-the-ground information about everything from classes to campus resources to local bike paths.

-Students are also encouraged to expand their planning to include opportunities at and beyond Brown, such as study abroad in the junior year, summer internships, and independent research with faculty.
+Students are also encouraged to expand their planning to include opportunities at and beyond Brown, such as study abroad in the junior year, summer internships, independent study classes, and independent research with faculty.

 Because the sophomore year is a pivotal one, sophomores are required to meet with their advisors during pre-registration periods for their fourth and fifth semesters of study.
-Sophomores are encouraged to stay with their first-year advisors so that they can benefit from the continuity and depth of a two-year advising relationship.
+Additional information on the Dean of the College website about sophomore advising and available advisors -- including the Guide to Your Sophomore Year -- may also be helpful.

-In their third year, students become members of a social and academic community in their chosen concentration.
-Advising conversations focus on concentration objectives as well as experiences beyond the classroom that complement students' studies.
+Advising conversations in the junior year focus on concentration objectives as well as experiences beyond the classroom that complement students' studies.
 Many juniors complete internships, international projects, and independent research.
 Juniors are also eligible to apply for nationally-competitive fellowships as well as a number of fellowship awards internal to Brown.

 As seniors look toward Commencement and the end of their college careers, they naturally turn reflective, asking themselves what their four years at Brown have wrought.
 What was the most meaningful experience they had with faculty?
 How did they experience community at Brown?
 What work was most challenging?
 Faculty advisors and deans can facilitate meaningful reflection on these and other questions.
 Family members, too, can provide helpful perspective and support.